 On the Attachments page, you can specify your input files through one of four options:

-- Add from Cloud storage is a simple and scalable way to store, access,...
+- Add from a simple and scalable way to store, access, and share data o...
 More: Choose from files already uploaded to the Rescale platform.

 - Upload from this computer: Choose a file from your computer’s file explorer.

 - Attach from storage device: Choose a file from a local storage device, if available.